-We consider ourselves Presbyterian with a small “p.”
-While we have chosen to practice submission to authority within the Evangelical Presbyterian Church (EPC) denomination – because we believe it’s unhealthy for any church or pastor to be an authority unto themselves – for us, it’s about sharing a common faith not about a label.
-The motto of the EPC is “In essentials unity, in non-essentials liberty, in all things charity.”
-We’re on board with that!
+We have chosen to practice submission to authority within the EPC denomination because we believe it’s healthy and important for churches and pastors to be anchored in accountability.
+We chose to be a part of the EPC because of its motto, “In essentials unity, in non-essentials liberty, in all things charity” – we’re definitely on board with that at LFC!

 Below are the Essentials of our Faith written in everyday language, if you are interested in reading a more formal version, please click here.

-There is one God, who exists as three persons living in perfect community – Father, Son, and Spirit.
-God created everything and sustains everything by his life.
-He is holy, all-powerful, all-knowing, unchanging, and full of mercy and grace.
+There is one God, who exists as three persons living in perfect community – Father, Son and Spirit.
+God created everything and sustains everything with his life.
+He is holy, all-powerful, all-knowing, unchanging and full of mercy and grace.

-Jesus Christ, God’s Son, became fully human when he was born to the Virgin Mary.
-He was fully human and fully God.
-He lived a perfect life in place of our imperfect lives; died, as our substitute, the death we deserved to die because of our sin as our substitute; his resurrection provided us full life.
-When Jesus Christ physically rose from the dead, He ascended into heaven and today is our representative, intercessor, and advocate with God the Father.
+Jesus Christ, God’s only son, was born to the Virgin Mary fully human and fully God.
+He lived a perfect life in place of our imperfect ones, and died the death we deserved because of our sin as our substitute; his resurrection provided us full life.
+When Jesus Christ physically rose from the dead, He ascended into heaven.
+Today He serves as our representative, intercessor and advocate with God the Father.

-We experience the full life and presence of God in our relationship with God the Spirit, who convicts us of sin, points us to Christ, and applies Christ’s work to our lives.
-He gives gifts and power to the church and he is the one who creates biblical community in the church.
-He reveals truth and guides our lives, individually and together.
+We experience the full life and presence of God in our relationship with God the Spirit, who convicts us of sin, points us to Christ and applies Christ’s work in our lives.
+He gives gifts and power to the church, creates biblical community within the church, reveals the truth and guides our lives, both individually and together.

-We are connected to God in only one way – by choosing to accept the offer of forgiveness and reconciliation God offers to us by Christ’s life, death, and resurrection.
-If we ask him to, God treats us as if we were Christ, because he treated Christ as if he were us.
-God’s gift of grace makes us his adopted sons and daughters.
-There is nothing we can do to deserve this life – it is all a gift of God, and our job is simply to receive it.
-When we do, God begins the process of changing our hearts and minds from the inside out and making our characters more and more like Jesus’.
-And as we have been reconciled to God, we also have hope for being more fully reconciled to other people.
+There is only one way to connect with God – by choosing to accept the offer of forgiveness and reconciliation God offers to us through Jesus Christ’s life, death and resurrection.
+God will treat us like Christ, because He treated Christ like us – all we have to do is ask.
+God’s gift of grace makes us His adopted sons and daughters.
+There is nothing we do to deserve this life; it is all a gift from God.
+Our job is simply to receive the gift of life and when we do, God begins the process of changing our hearts and minds from the inside out to transform our character to be more like Jesus.
+Just as we have been reconciled to God, we also have hope in becoming fully reconciled to others.

-In his own time and in his own way, God will bring the world as we know it to an end.
-According to his promise, Christ will return personally and visibly to judge the living and the dead and to begin the new era of God’s universally visible reign which will last forever, which the Bible calls “the new heavens and new earth.”
+In His own time and way, God will bring the world as we know it to an end.
+According to His promise, Christ will return personally and visibly to judge the living and the dead to begin the new era of God’s universally visible reign which will last forever, which the Bible calls “the new heavens and new earth.”